plusterm/plusterm/readme_modules.txt

 	"""
 	def __init__(self,context,master):
-		"""	the constructor of all modules must take 2 variables: context and master (since it's python actual name can differ...). context is intended for if some functionallity need acces to for example, log something to the textarea in the gui, then it does so through the "context" which should be the instance of serial_monitor.
+		"""	the constructor of all modules must take 2 variables: context and master.
+			context is intended for if some functionallity need acces to for example, log something to the textarea in the gui, then it does so through the "context" which should be the instance of serial_monitor.
-			master is intended for extending the gui and is suposed to be a tkinter.tk() instance
+			similarly, master is intended for extending the gui and is suposed to be a tkinter.tk() instance
 		"""
 		self.context=context